Created: 1 month ago Updated: 1 month ago

 Example 2

 In Svelte, you can't have a prop that accepts both the Component and Snippet types.
 The way that Components and Snippets work are different.
-Because of this, when dealing with props, you most use the <MyComponent /> syntax for the Component type and the {mdx-at-render MyComponent()} syntax for type Snippet type to render them.
+Because of this, when dealing with props, you most use the <MyComponent /> syntax for the Component type and the {@render MyComponent()} syntax for type Snippet type to render them.
 Well, you can just use a condition to check if the prop is type of Component or Snippet, right?
 Wrong, you can't!
 It's not possible to differentiate between a Component and a Snippet.

 https://github.com/sveltejs/svelte/issues/9774